NewcastleComputingScience/csc8101-coursework/03-assignment-neo4j/README.md

 1. Self-pointing relationships, that is, all relationship instances of type `:CONNECTS` where the start node is the same as the end node.
-2. Find all isolated nodes, i.e. all nodes that have no relationship instaces of type `:CONNECTS` to other nodes except possibly to themselves.
+2. Find all isolated nodes, i.e. all nodes that have no relationship instances of type `:CONNECTS` to other nodes except possibly to themselves.

 > **Important:** Do not delete the nodes/relationships found this way.
 Execute `MATCH` only queries.